hpgrahsl/kryptonite-for-kafka/README.md

 }
 ```

-The result after applying this SMT is a record in which all the fields specified in the `field_config` parameter are **encrypted using the secret key** specified by its id with the `cipher_data_key_identifier` parameter.
-The secret keys are configured using the parameter `cipher_data_keys` where the key material itself is specified according to a [Tink](https://developers.google.com/tink/) key set configuration in JSON format (here is a [concrete example](#tink-key-sets)).
-Apparently, the **configured key materials have to be treated with utmost secrecy**, for leaking any of the secret keys renders encryption useless.
+The result after applying this SMT is a record in which all the fields specified in the `field_config` parameter are **encrypted using the keyset** configured by its id with the `cipher_data_key_identifier` parameter.
+The keysets themselves are configured using the parameter `cipher_data_keys` where the key material itself is specified according to a [Tink](https://developers.google.com/tink/) keyset configuration in JSON format (here is a [concrete example](#tink-keysets)).
+Apparently, the **configured key materials have to be treated with utmost secrecy**, for leaking any of the keyset materials renders encryption useless.
 The recommended way of doing this for now is to either

-- indirectly reference secret key materials by externalizing them into a separate properties file (find a few details [here](#externalize-configuration-parameters))
+- indirectly reference keyset materials by externalizing them into a separate properties file (find a few details [here](#externalize-configuration-parameters))

 or

-- to NOT store the key materials at the client-side in the first place, but instead resolve keys at runtime from a cloud KMS such as [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) which is supported as well.
+- to NOT store the keyset materials at the client-side in the first place, but instead resolve keysets at runtime from a cloud KMS such as [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) which is supported as well.

-In general though, this can be considered a "chicken-and-egg" problem since the confidential settings in order to access a remote KMS also need to be store somewhere somehow.
+_In general though, this can be considered a "chicken-and-egg" problem since the confidential settings in order to access a remote KMS also need to be store somewhere somehow._

 Since the configuration parameter `field_mode` is set to `OBJECT`, complex field types are processed as a whole instead of element-wise, the latter of which can be achieved by choosing `ELEMENT` mode.